jessicasu123/strategize/doc/plan/USE_CASE.md

 Use Cases
 ====
-* User chooses and clicks on game from list of games on StartView
+* User chooses and clicks on game from list of games on GameCenter View

     - Controller is created and passed in as a paramter to GameView

-    - Game text and icons parsed from StartView JSON file
+    - Game Center text and icons parsed from GameCenterView JSON file

 * User is presented with GameView starting configuration and button pannel